Sites get compromised when nobody's watching.

 Root cause identified and closed, not just surface-cleaned

 Restoring a backup removes the infection but leaves the door open.
-Without finding the entry point, reinfection is almost certain.
+Without finding the entry point, reinfection is very likely.

-You can't demonstrate GDPR technical compliance if your legal team or a regulator asks
+You can't show what technical security measures you have in place if your legal team or a regulator asks

 Our security process